-1 percent more exports of other business services all else equal.
-Importantly, having fully committed telecommunications in the GATS is associated with as much as 75 percent more exports of computer services and 35 percent more exports of business services.
+The variables of main interest for this study are telecommunications performance and policy.
+Mobile subscription density is strongly associated with more exports of both computer and other business services, with a slightly higher impact of computer services.
+The coefficients suggest that a 10% increase in mobile density is associated with 2% more exports of computer services and 1% more exports of other business services all else equal.
+Importantly, having fully committed telecommunications in the GATS is associated with as much as 75% more exports of computer services and 35% more exports of business services.
 These are large numbers and should be interpreted with caution.
 It does not imply that a country will boost its exports of computer and business services merely by scheduling telecommunications in the GATS.
-Rather, it suggests that countries that were prepared to make a legally binding GATS commitment to keep telecommunications open and well-regulated in perpetuity are more likely to instill confidence in potential exporters ready to take the leap and make the considerable investment needed to enter foreign markets.
+Rather, it suggests that countries that were prepared to make a legally binding GATS commitment to keep telecommunications open and well-regulated in perpetuity are more likely to instil confidence in potential exporters ready to take the leap and make the considerable investment needed to enter foreign markets.

-India has only partly committed telecommunications in its GATS schedule as noted in the previous section.
-The results suggest that if India implemented the necessary reforms to make a full commitment, its cross-border exports of computer services could have been about 40 percent higher and business services about 20 percent higher, all else equal.
-Nevertheless, India's unilateral reforms as discussed in Section 2, probably helped a lot, even if not committed in a trade agreement.
-Thus, as indicated in Figure 9, India under-performed the model predictions in the 1990s and early 2000s, but then caught up and overperformed substantially after around 2005 both for computer services and business services.19
+India has only partly committed telecommunications in its GATS schedule, as noted in the previous part.
+The results suggest that if India implemented the necessary reforms to make a full commitment, its cross-border exports of computer services could have been about 40% higher and business services about 20% higher, all else equal.
+Nevertheless, India's unilateral reforms as discussed in Part 2, probably helped a lot, even if not committed in a trade agreement.
+Thus, as indicated in Figure 9, India under-performed the model predictions in the 1990s and early 2000s, but then caught up and over-performed substantially after around 2005 both for computer services and business services.46